How to position your Spotlight Cam

 Motion Zones.
 Customizable Motion Zones have been a standard feature on wired Ring devices for some time, but they will soon be an option for Ring neighbors using battery-powered devices.

 A common error is mounting Spotlight Cam too high, and aiming it too low.
+In addition, your Spotlight Cam should be placed parallel to the ground for optimal viewing.

 Spotlight Cam works great at eye-level, or slightly higher.
 At nine feet from the ground, your Spotlight Cam can cover a wide visual area, as well as capture HD video of visitors' faces.